Small & Medium Enterprises

 Default Passwords

-Routers, printers, NAS and IoT devices with factory passwords. "admin/admin" is still frighteningly common – and attackers know it.
+Routers, printers, NAS and IoT devices with factory passwords. "admin/admin" is still frighteningly common.
+Attackers know it and exploit it.

 No MFA

-Email, VPN, cloud services – all protected by password only.
-One phishing attack and attackers have full access.
+Email, VPN and cloud services protected by password only.
+A single phishing attack is enough to give attackers full access.

 Backup Only on NAS

 Backups on the same network drive as production data.
-With ransomware, everything gets encrypted – including the "backup".
+With ransomware, everything gets encrypted, including the so-called "backup".

-The IT provider "handles everything" – but what exactly?
-Often there's no transparency, and security isn't in the maintenance contract.
+The IT provider "handles everything".
+But what exactly?
+Often there is no transparency, and security is not in the maintenance contract.

 Our SME Solution